Executive Summary

 Pandemic

-The first of these, of course, is the pandemic.
+Perhaps the most stunning of these challenges was the pandemic.
 The stunning and tragic developments of the coronavirus pandemic and the resulting economic crisis give us pause for deep reflection.
-Many lives were tragically lost.
+Many lives were lost.
 It changed our daily lives and introduced us to new social patterns.
 It tested our economic, social, and political systems severely.
 We recover from the lethal effects of this crisis, but the virus continues to linger.
 We will not soon forget our vulnerability to this long-recognized force of nature.

 The New Normal